-3.4 Installing Binaries of Packages
+3.4 Installing Applications of Packages

-Some packages do not contain only useful libraries but also tools.
-In order to install such tools without explicitly using the source code of the package, one can use the command
+Some packages do not contain only useful libraries but also application programs or tools.
+In order to install the executables of such applications without explicitly using the source code of the package, one can use the command

 '''

-cpm installbin <package>
+cpm installapp <package>

 '''

-This command checks out the package in some internal directory (default: \$HOME/.cpm/bin_packages, see Section 5) and installs the binary of the tool provided by the package in \$HOME/.cpm/bin (see also Section 3.3).
+This command checks out the package in some internal directory (default: \$HOME/.cpm/app_packages, see Section 5) and installs the binary of the application provided by the package in \$HOME/.cpm/bin (see also Section 3.3).